It happened to me

 Happy New Year!
 It’s 2019 and I'm SO happy to put 2018 behind me.
 2018 for me was a tremendous year of growth and learning and, believe it or not, lots of shedding.
 I don't just mean parts of my emotional self - I mean my hair, too.
 I am so thrilled and excited that 2019 is here, because I feel like so many of my projects are coming to fruition and I wanted to take a moment to say thank you to everybody who has subscribed to the blog and is curious as to what direction I will be headed.
 Truth be told, I was a little quiet in 2018, and for good reasons.

 I am a woman who is dealing with hair loss, so I like to talk about the fact that like I am living “the bottom up experience.”
 I am right there along with every single one of you trying to stabilize my own personal hair loss, trying to research new ideas, always working to be completely at peace.
 I’m not “on the other side” and now looking down from place of completion, telling you how it is and providing The Answer.
-The most important thing that I really feel so strongly about is the whole big life thing.
-BIG LIFE, thin hair.
-No matter what it is, that is the ultimate goal - that we all live thriving lives.

 In 2018, I went through a traumatic breakup with the father of my children.
 I would say I was very unhappy for many, many, many years and it manifested itself toward the final hurdle of this relationship in a way that caused me a tremendous amount of stress.
 It was that kind of stress that is that awful silent stress.
 I went to work every day.
 I was happy, I was joyful, but trying to sleep at night caused me such suffering and pain.
 I was panicking.
 I was nervous.
 I was having anxiety.
 I was grinding my teeth.
 I didn't understand that this was how stress was manifesting in my life.
 Everything seemed fine when I was busy and engaged, but the minute I hit the pillow, my heart would race.
 I would have these horrible, fearful thoughts of bad things happening to my children.
 I also gained weight and I didn't even realize how quickly and fast that was all happening.
 For many years, I was gluten and dairy free and I went back to eating gluten and dairy.
 Let's just say my lifestyle was suffering and I was definitely not the happiest I had ever been.
 I mean, I just was absolutely not right.